 Hotel Max

 The lobby also doubles as a mini-art gallery, and showcases some fun pieces of art – there is even a Warhol piece behind the front desk.
 Each of the room doors are adorned with rock concert photographs.
-And, if you happen to stay on the fifth floor, the entire floor is an homage to Sub Pop Records, the iconic independent Seattle record label who has represented such greats as Nirvana (and the Shins, the Postal Service, and Band of Horse, some of my all-time favorite bands!).
+And, if you happen to stay on the fifth floor, the entire floor is an homage to Sub Pop Records, the iconic independent Seattle record label who has represented such greats as Nirvana (and the Shins, the Postal Service, and Band of Horses, some of my all-time favorite bands!).

 One of my favorite amenities at Hotel Max was the nightly craft beer happy hour, featuring a complimentary brew by a local brewery.
 Our first night there, they had a blood orange IPA and while I usually don’t go for IPAs I loved this one!
 It was such a fun way to try some of the local beers that I might not have known about on my own!